Confidentiality and Record keeping

 (c) Paper records are also kept.
 These record a brief summary of what has brought you to the Service and an outline of what is explored in each session.

 The database is accessible only by the Counselling Services staff.
 Information collected from the CORE (Clinical Outcomes in Routine Evaluation) questionnaire is used for both service and national research into students counselling.
-The paper records are filed anonymously and securely and disposed of five years after counselling has ended.
-All Counselling records comply with the requirements of the Data Protection Act 1998.
+All records are filed securely and disposed of five years after counselling has ended.
+All Counselling records comply with the requirements of the Data Protection Act 1998 (GDPR 2018).